 Here is the unfortunate reality.
-Along with things that make our lives easier — like the development of technologies and network infrastructures — we’ve also seen a dramatic increase in cybercrimes, network breaches, and system corruption.
+Along with things that make our lives easier — like the development of technology and network infrastructures — we’ve also seen a dramatic increase in cyber crimes, network breaches, and system corruption.

 That means the need for tech skills — and cybersecurity engineers — to combat these new and growing problems.

 Why is cybersecurity engineering important?

 When the COVID-19 pandemic hit, many businesses were not equipped or ready to work remotely.
 Similarly, government agencies were overwhelmed by the significant amount of people who needed federal and state support after losing their jobs or falling ill.